I can't connect to a Wi-Fi network

 - If the Wi-Fi network doesn't appear in the Set Up Wi-Fi application, it might be hidden.
 If you know the network name, try connecting to the Wi-Fi network manually.

 - In the Set Up Wi-Fi application, verify that the options for the Wi-Fi network are correct.
 To find out what options to use, for a home network, refer to the information that came with your router; for an enterprise Wi-Fi network, talk to your administrator; for a public hotspot, refer to any information provided for the hotspot or talk to an employee at the hotspot who might have details about how to connect.

 - If you switched Wi-Fi networks manually, switch to another Wi-Fi network or set your smartphone to scan for available Wi-Fi networks.

-- If your wireless service provider supports Wi-Fi calling, verify that your connection preference isn't set to Mobile Network Only.
+- If your wireless service provider supports UMA, verify that your connection preference isn't set to Mobile Network Only.